-Subject to the terms and conditions in the purchase agreement to be dated the date of this offering memorandum (the "Purchase Agreement"), the Initial Purchasers have severally agreed to purchase from us, and we agree to sell to the Initial Purchasers, US\$200,000,000 aggregate principal amount of the Additional Notes.
+Subject to the terms and conditions in the purchase agreement to be dated the date of this offering memorandum (the "Purchase Agreement"), the Initial Purchasers have severally agreed to purchase from us, and we agree to sell to the Initial Purchasers, US\$300,000,000 aggregate principal amount of the Notes.

-The Purchase Agreement provides that the obligation of the Initial Purchasers to pay for and accept delivery of the Additional Notes is several and not joint and subject to the approval of certain legal matters by their counsel and certain other conditions.
-The Initial Purchasers are committed to take and pay for all of the Additional Notes if any are taken.
+The Purchase Agreement provides that the obligation of the Initial Purchasers to pay for and accept delivery of the Notes is several and not joint and subject to the approval of certain legal matters by their counsel and certain other conditions.
+The Initial Purchasers are committed to take and pay for all of the Notes if any are taken.
 After the initial offering, the offering price and other selling terms may be varied from time to time by the Initial Purchasers without notice.
-The Initial Purchasers may offer and sell the Additional Notes through certain of their affiliates and may provide such affiliates an opportunity to purchase some of the Additional Notes in the initial offering.
+The Initial Purchasers may offer and sell the Notes through certain of their affiliates and may provide such affiliates an opportunity to purchase some of the Notes in the initial offering.

 We and the Subsidiary Guarantors have agreed to jointly and severally indemnify the Initial Purchasers against certain liabilities, including liabilities under the U.S. Securities Act, and to contribute to payments which the Initial Purchasers may be required to make in respect thereof.
-In addition, we and the Subsidiary Guarantors have agreed to jointly and severally reimburse the Initial Purchasers for certain expenses incurred in connection with the offering of the Additional Notes.
+In addition, we and the Subsidiary Guarantors have agreed to jointly and severally reimburse the Initial Purchasers for certain expenses incurred in connection with the offering of the Notes.

-The Additional Notes are a new issue of securities with no established trading market.
-The Original Notes are listed and quoted on the SGX-ST. Approval in-principle has been received from the SGX-ST for the listing and quotation of the Additional Notes on the SGX-ST. In connection with the offering of the Additional Notes, one or more of the Initial Purchasers, as stabilization managers may, on behalf of the Initial Purchasers, to the extent permitted by applicable laws and regulations, engage in transactions that stabilize, maintain or otherwise affect the price of the Additional Notes.
+The Notes are a new issue of securities with no established trading market.
+Approval in-principle has been received from the SGX-ST for the listing and quotation of the Notes on the SGX-ST. In connection with the offering of the Notes, any Initial Purchaser appointed and acting in its capacity as a stabilization manager may, on behalf of the Initial Purchasers, to the extent permitted by applicable laws and regulations, engage in transactions that stabilize, maintain or otherwise affect the price of the Notes.
 Specifically, the Initial Purchasers may over allot the offering, creating a syndicate short position.
-In addition, the Initial Purchasers may bid for, and purchase, the Additional Notes in the open market to cover syndicate shorts or to stabilize the price of the Additional Notes.
-Any of these activities, which may be effected in the over-the-counter market or otherwise, may stabilize or maintain the market price of the Additional Notes above independent market levels.
+In addition, the Initial Purchasers may bid for, and purchase, the Notes in the open market to cover syndicate shorts or to stabilize the price of the Notes.
+Any of these activities, which may be effected in the over-the-counter market or otherwise, may stabilize or maintain the market price of the Notes above independent market levels.
 However, the Initial Purchasers are not obligated or required to engage in these activities, and may end any of these activities at any time at their sold discretion without prior notice.
-No assurance can be given as to the liquidity of, or the trading market for, the Additional Notes.
+No assurance can be given as to the liquidity of, or the trading market for, the Notes.

-We expect that delivery of the Additional Notes will be made via free of payment therefor on or about May 6, 2019 which we expect will be the fourth business day following the pricing date of the Additional Notes (this settlement cycle being referred to as "T+4").
-Purchasers who wish to trade Additional Notes on the date of pricing or the next succeeding business day will be required, by virtue of the fact that the Additional Notes initially will settle in T+4, to specify an alternate settlement cycle at the time of any such trade to prevent a failed settlement.
-Purchasers of the Additional Notes who wish to trade the Additional Notes on the date of pricing or succeeding business days should consult their own legal advisor.
+We expect that delivery of the Notes will be made via free of payment therefor on or about July 22, 2019 which we expect will be the fourth business day following the pricing date of the Notes (this settlement cycle being referred to as "T+4").
+Purchasers who wish to trade Notes on the date of pricing or the next succeeding business day will be required, by virtue of the fact that the Notes initially will settle in T+4, to specify an alternate settlement cycle at the time of any such trade to prevent a failed settlement.
+Purchasers of the Notes who wish to trade the Notes on the date of pricing or succeeding business days should consult their own legal advisor.